insidecash/vk-phishing/README.md

 #### IMPORTANT

 DO NOT SHARE PUBLIC URL IN VK You may get banned.
-Use shorten URL instead
+But you can mangle or shorten this link for bypass.

 ## Configuration